Ryunosuke Naruhodo stumbled over a loose cobblestone, nearly dropping the notes from the case he’d just defended, and sighed.

-“You helped me realize earlier,” Ryunosuke said quietly, finally breaking their silence with a voice calmer than even he felt, “that everyone has their own truth they hold to.
-And I believe whatever that truth is should not be ignored.
+“You helped me realize earlier,” Ryunosuke said quietly, finally breaking their silence with a voice calmer than even he felt, “that everyone has their own truth.
+And I think whatever that truth is should not be ignored.
 Shying away from the truth will eventually cause hurt and pain...
-I do not want you to be hurt again.
-So if there is... anything you wished to say...”
+I don't want you to be hurt again.
+So if there's, um, anything you wanted to say...”

-“... this is folly.”
-Van Zieks turned his head, closing his eyes tightly as if trying to hide himself - though they were far too close now for that to be effective, and he would have known that as well as Ryunosuke did.
-“You do not know what you are asking...”
+“This is folly.”
+Van Zieks turned his head, closing his eyes tightly as if trying to hide - though they were far too close now for that, and he would have known that as well as Ryunosuke.
+“You do not know what you are asking.”